kuhletcg/kuhletcg/_posts/2020-09-18-JavaScript-Algorithms.md

 Date: 2020-09-18
  ---

+Monday I was busy with my class test.
-This week I was focusing on free code camp.
+Then from Tuesday-Friday I was focusing on free code camp.

  # JavaScript Algorithms and Data Structures Projects: Telephone Number Validator